The Five Things to Avoid During Restaurant Technology Implementations

 3. Don’t miss the opportunity to examine old processes while you're updating your systems.

-This is a great chance to fix bad corporate-wide habits.
-For example, evaluating food storage locations may make sense while you're creating new inventory sheets.
+This is a great chance to fix bad corporate-wide habits and improve operational processes through technology tools.
+For example, evaluating food storage locations may make sense while you're creating new inventory counting processes.

 4. Don’t underestimate resources needed.